Ann had an appointment with Dr. Curtis Gordon, principal of the Woodside Academy.

 Glen Merrill rolled out from under the table and grabbed one of the fire extinguishers near the door to the house.
 He pulled the ring and depressed the lever.
 A thick cloud of yellow powder blanketed the south wall.

 A thousand years, Chasen thought.
-If that's what she said, that was probably what would happen.
+That's what she said and that's probably what will happen.
 Well, by then Mekonnen may have forgotten all about me.
 He saw his TarnCap on the floor where Maks had dropped it.
 I've done enough dusting.
 He reached out for it.
 He put it on, stood up and… discovered his feet were frozen in place.
 Hell!
 His TarnCap was removed from his head, and Andrée moved around in front of him.
 Her voice was as calm and as cool as those hard green eyes.
 "Xe, did you have anything to do with any recent local bookstore fires?"

 He was glad he didn't even have to consider lying to her: "What?
 No, nothing, no fires.
 None."